arnicas/interactive-vis-course/Week11/README.md

 * small multiples
 * maps

 **Skills:**

 * transitions and animation
-* new data, data switching
+* new data, data switching/updates
 * UI: buttons, select menus, tooltips, legends, click events
 * Next week: scrolling, other storytelling structures, animation

 **Tips for good vis:**

 * Small multiples
-* Getting top 10
+* Getting top 10 (or top N)
 * Sorting items
+* Animating things when they change
 * Annotation/labeling of interesting data points

 Shneiderman's mantra: "Overview first, zoom and filter, details on demand."

 Your project will have to have at least 4 types of graphs we've done in class in it, plus some interactive features such as tooltips, useful animation, some storytelling component.
-It should be a single page project.
-More criteria coming next week.
+It should be a single page project, as discussed.

-It's not too late to switch topics!

 ## Recent Interesting Things